SeaQL/seaql.github.io/sea-orm-pro/docs/02-install-and-config/01-getting-started-loco.md

 We need to define an `RelatedEntity` enum for each of the SeaORM entity to help `seaography` figure out the parent-child relation between entities.

+These can either be added by hand or by re-generating entities with `sea-orm-cli generate entity` using the `--seaography` flag.

 ```diff title=loco_starter/src/models/_entities/files.rs
 use sea_orm::entity::prelude::*;
 use serde::{Deserialize, Serialize};